bill10/s3_zipper/README.md

 # S3 Folder Zipper

 ## Overview
-This Python script downloads multiple folders from an AWS S3 bucket, combines them into a single zip file, and uploads the zip file back to S3.
+This Python script downloads multiple folders and/or individual files from an AWS S3 bucket, combines them into a single zip file, and uploads the zip file back to S3.

 ## Features
 - Download multiple S3 folders by prefix
+- Download individual S3 objects directly
 - Preserve folder structure in zip file
 - Upload combined zip file to S3
 - YAML-based configuration